KevinVlaanderen/MxDocGen/README.md

   </a>
 </p>

-> MendixModuleDocs is a small tool that mimics the documentation generation capabilities offered in Mendix Studio Pro, but with greater flexibility.
+> A small tool that mimics the documentation generation capabilities offered in Mendix Studio Pro, but with greater flexibility.

 It uses the Mendix Model SDK to extract information from a Mendix model, which is then fed into a set of templates to generate the required output, such as an .html document.
 Filters can be applied to control which modules and documents should be processed.